 At a minimum, monitor your name and your law firm’s name by subscribing to Google Alerts, so that you may be notified of negative comments as soon as possible.
 You can do so at www.google.com/alerts.
 Google will send an alert to your e-mail whenever it finds a web page with your name on it.

-Martha Chan is a marketing expert for family lawyers and divorce professionals.
-She is a co-owner and Vice President of Marketing for Family Lawyer Magazine, Divorce Magazine and Divorce Marketing Group, a marketing agency dedicated to promoting family lawyers and divorce professionals.
-She is the co-host of a monthly marketing teleseminar for family lawyers and co-author of The Essential Marketing Guide for Family Lawyers.
-She has served as a marketing consultant to many Fortune 500 companies and countless family law firms over the past 30 years.
+Martha Chan is a co-owner and Vice President of Marketing for Divorce Marketing Group, a marketing agency dedicated to promoting family lawyers and divorce professionals.
+She is the co-author of the Marketing Guide for Family Lawyers, and she has given marketing presentations at conferences attended by family lawyers and divorce financial analysts from the U.S., Canada, and internationally.
+A classically trained and consummate marketer, Martha has served as a marketing consultant to many Fortune 500 companies and countless family law firms over the past 40 years. www.divorcemarketinggroup.com